SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment_6/Assignment_6_task_6.1.md

 All of these measure help in selecting a good classifier in the following ways:

-1. They help us determine how accurate the model is under certain scenarios where accurate identification of false positives or true negatives are crucial, e.g. in medical tests
+1. They help us determine how accurate the model is under certain scenarios where accurate identification of false positives or true negatives are crucial, e.g. in medical tests[^2]
 2. They allow us to align models to the areas where they are best suited, e.g. predicting false positives or negatives
 3. They give us a more nuanced look at how a model predicts other measures and gives us a balanced idea of what a model's true performance is

 ---

 [^1]: https://en.wikipedia.org/wiki/Confusion_matrix
+[^2]: In a dataset where 95% of cases are Negative (e.g., non-diseased), a classifier that always predicts Negative would achieve 95% Accuracy.
+This model is useless for the task (finding the disease), but its accuracy is high.